Process

 Witnesses

-If you believe the panel should interview particular witnesses who can provide relevant testimony, please submit to the UWC secretary the names of the witnesses and the subject of their testimony within ten days of receiving the investigator’s report.
+If you believe the panel should interview particular witnesses who can provide relevant testimony, please submit to the UWC director the names of the witnesses and the subject of their testimony within ten days of receiving the investigator’s report.
 The hearing officer will decide which witnesses to call.

 The Hearing